misfist/misfist.com/plugins/better-rest-api-featured-images/readme.md

 ## Description ##

-The REST API returns a `featured_image` field on the post object by default, but this field is simply the image ID.
+Version 2 of the WordPress REST API returns a `featured_media` field (formerly featured_image) on the post object by default, but this field is simply the image ID.

 This plugin adds a `better_featured_image` field to the post object that contains the available image sizes and urls, allowing you to get this information without making a second request.

 It takes this:

-	"featured_image": 13,
+	"featured_media": 13,

 And turns it into this:

-	"featured_image": 13,
+	"featured_media": 13,
 	"better_featured_image": {
 	    "id": 13,
 	    "alt_text": "Hot Air Balloons",